Gurkirat164/Discord-Minecraft-Link-Bot/README.md

 - Refresh Discord with `Ctrl + R`

 ### Bot can't send messages
-- Check bot has permissions in the status channel
+- Check bot has permissions in the channel (Send Messages, Embed Links, Attach Files)
-- Verify `STATUS_CHANNEL_ID` is correct
+- Run `/setchannel` in a channel where the bot has permissions
 - Check bot role is high enough in server hierarchy

 ### Images not displaying